jillesvangurp/www.jillesvangurp.com/_posts/2006-02-22-agile-methods.md

   - research
   - Software Engineering
 ---
-Another interesting article by Martin Fowler: <a href="http://martinfowler.com/articles/newMethodology.html">The New Methodology</a> (and again I'm several months late).
+Another interesting article by Martin Fowler: [The New Methodology](http://martinfowler.com/articles/newMethodology.html) (and again I'm several months late).
 The predecessor of this article in 2000 was equally interesting.
 In fact it still is.
 If you have the time, read both of them.

 Martin Fowler, Kent Beck, Erich Gamma and other people of that generation have greatly influenced the way I think about software engineering.
 I've been a scholar in software engineering and currently my work at Nokia also involves a great deal of software engineering research.
 I see these guys as the pragmatic force driving the industry forward.
 While we scholars are babbling about Model Driven Architectures, Architecture Description Languages, etc.in our ivory towers, these guys are all "stuff and no fluff".
 It's a good thing to once in a while consider that many of the software engineering research community ideas and concepts in the past have done and continue to do a lot of damage.
 For example, the waterfall model (the mother of all software development methodology) is still being taught in universities.
 Out of touch SE teachers still teach their students to do things one after the other (instead of iteratively).